AzuraCast/AzuraCast/Readme.md

 ### Web Server

-The web server is configured by default to respond to `http://dev.pvlive.me`.
-The URL should automatically be added to your hosts file by the Vagrant hostsupdater plugin.
+The web server is configured by default to respond to `http://localhost:8080`.

 The web application resides by default in the `/var/www/vagrant/` directory inside the Vagrant virtual machine.